iopipe/iopipe-newrelic-migration-faq/README.md

 ```
 --nr-region "eu"
 ```
+- The value of `YOUR_ACCOUNT_ID` can be seen in the address bar when on the New Relic site  `https://rpm.newrelic.com/accounts/<YOUR_ACCOUNT_ID>`
+- `YOUR_LINKED_ACCOUNT_NAME` is the name of your AWS account that will appear in NR Cloud integrations.
+It is used to easily identify your account in NR.
+The cloud account will be created if it does not exist yet.
 - The value of your `YOUR_NR_API_KEY` is your Personal API Key.
 This is not the same as your New Relic REST API key.
+To generate an API key for an existing user:
+    - Ensure you are the account Owner or Admin on the account.
+    - Go to [rpm.newrelic.com]()  > (account dropdown) > Account settings > Account > Users and roles.
+    - Select the user.
+    - Select + New API key.
+    - When prompted, confirm key creation.
-For more information about `YOUR_NR_API_KEY` and other arguments, see [New Relic's Lambda documentation on GitHub](https://github.com/newrelic/nr-lambda-onboarding#arguments)  .
+ -  For more information about other arguments, see [New Relic's Lambda documentation on GitHub](https://github.com/newrelic/nr-lambda-onboarding#arguments)  .

 4. Optional: If you want to stream all logs to New Relic Logs:
    1. Go to the New Relic `newrelic-log-ingestion` Lambda and set the `LOGGING_ENABLED` environment variable to `true`